Selenium Certification Training Course

 - Live Class

-Testing the system against all odds is a challenging task and you need a tool which can help you in this process.
+Testing the system against all odds is a challenging task and you need a tool that can help you in this process.
 One such predominantly used tool by Automation Testers is Selenium.
 If you are a beginner and wish to know how Selenium functions internally, then you have landed at the perfect place.
-In this article, I will give you brief insights about Selenium WebDriver Architecture.
+In this article, I will give you brief insights into Selenium WebDriver Architecture.
 You can refer to the additional details with the Selenium Training.

 Below are the topics covered in this article: